Christi Grimm

-Christi A. Grimm is an American government official who has served as the Inspector General in the United States Department of Health and Human Services since February 2022.
+Christi A. Grimm is a former American government official who had served as the Inspector General in the United States Department of Health and Human Services.

 Early life and education

 Grimm holds a Bachelor of Arts from the University of Colorado, Denver and a Master of Public Administration from New York University.
 She is also a graduate of the Kennedy School of Senior Managers in Government at Harvard University.

 Career

-Grimm began her career at the HHS Office of the Inspector General (OIG) in 1999 as an evaluator and later served as a Senior Program Analyst in OIG’s Office of Evaluation and Inspections.
+Grimm began her career at the HHS Office of the Inspector General (OIG) in 1999 as an evaluator and later served as a Senior Program Analyst in OIG's Office of Evaluation and Inspections.
 Grimm was the Chief of Staff and Deputy Inspector General for the Immediate Office of HHS from 2014 to 2019.

-Since January 2020, Grimm has been performing the duties of the Inspector General for HHS.
-As the head of HHS OIG, she leads an independent and objective organization of more than 1,600 auditors, evaluators, investigators, lawyers, and management professionals who carry out OIG’s mission to protect the integrity of HHS programs as well as the health and welfare of the people they serve.
-Grimm represents HHS OIG as a statutory member of the Pandemic Response Accountability Committee, created in March 2020 to oversee funds released by the CARES Act and similar legislation.